Crack Fighter: Production

 The film is directed by Sujit Kumar Singh and produced by Upendra Singh.
 It is co-produced by Lokesh Mishra.
 The cinematography has been done by Venkat Mahesh, while the choreography is by Kanu Mukerjee and Sanjay Korbe.
 The story and dialogue were written by Veeru Thakur, it was edited by Deepak Jaul, and its action director is L Malesh.
 It was released in mid 2019.

 Music

 The film's music is composed by Chhote Baba with lyrics written by Sumit Singh Chandravanshi, Vinay Nirmal, R R Pankaj and Jahid Akhtar.
 It is produced under the Wave Music company.

 Marketing

 A first-look poster was released on 6 March 2019 at the official Instagram sub-handle of Pawan Singh.
 The trailer of this film was released on 17 March 2019 at the official YouTube channel of "Wave Music".
-The film was released on 21 March 2019 in theatres.
+The film was released on 21 March 2019 in theatres.Marketing is one of, if not the, most important aspects of a business.